-The model tends to be the underlying mathematical equations, often written as a collection of differential equations, equations of state, and, when involving several sub-domains, coupling equations.
-The treatment typically concerns the initial and boundary conditions and forcing functions that make the model applicable to a particular time, place, and scenario.
-The treatment can also concern which properties of the model are taken as outputs; e.g., steady state, 'ergodic' averaging, or dynamic evolution subject to specified forcing.
-Finally, the solver requires decisions about discretisations, in particular the order of the approximation and spatial and temporal resolution.
-When formulating a coherent framework linking models and systems it is essential to acknowledge that there are many simulators for a given system, sharing common features due to having similar models, treatments and solvers.
-We cannot think about how our given simulator f is informative about a system without also thinking about how our simulator links to other simulators of the same system.
+The model tends to be the underlying mathematical equations, often written as a collection of differential equations, equations of state, and, when involving several subdomains, coupling equations.
+The treatment typically concerns the initial and boundary conditions and forcing functions that make the model applicable to a particular time and place.
+The treatment can also concern which properties of the model are taken as outputs: e.g., steady state, 'ergodic' averaging, or dynamic evolution subject to specified forcing.
+Finally, the solver requires decisions about discretisation, in particular the order of the approximation and spatial and temporal resolution.
+This tripartite distinction would not be necessary if there was a one-to-one correspondence between models and systems.
+But when formulating a coherent framework linking models and systems it is essential to acknowledge that there are many simulators for a given system, and that these simulators share common features due to having similar models, treatments and solvers.
+As we emphasise in this paper, we cannot think about how our given simulator f is informative about a system without also being prepared to think about how our simulator links to other simulators of the same system.

-In our simulator f we may consider the input vector x as representing those aspects of the model and treatment that must be quantified before the simulator typically represented as a computer code-will evaluate, and the output vector f(x) to represent various features of the consequent behaviour of the physical system.
-For example, if f was a representation of an oil reservoir, then xmight include a detailed enumeration of the geology of the reservoir, involving quantities such as local permeability and porosity of the rock structure, location and magnitudes of fault lines in the reservoir, and so forth, while f(x)might represent time series of oil and gas production and pressure profiles at each of the wells in the reservoir (see, e.g., Thomas, 1982; Craig et al., 1997).
+In our simulator f we may consider the input vector x as representing those aspects of the model and treatment that must be quantified before the simulator-typically represented as a computer code-will evaluate, and the output vector f(x) to represent various features of the consequent behaviour of the physical system.
+For example, if f was a representation of an oil reservoir, then x might include a detailed enumeration of the geology of the reservoir, involving quantities such as local permeability and porosity of the rock structure, location and magnitudes of fault lines in the reservoir, and so forth, while f(x) might represent time series of oil and gas production and pressure profiles at each of the wells in the reservoir (see, e.g., Thomas, 1982; Craig et al., 1997).
 We do not know the geology of the reservoir, but we do have relevant prior knowledge.
 Some of this knowledge may be derived from observations from the system itself: we denote the system as y, and our observations of it (which may be incomplete or imprecise) as z.
-For example, we might have partial records of historical pressure readings and oil and gas production for some of the wells.
-The function f is often complicated and high-dimensional, and can take several hours to evaluate for a single choice of input x, so that we must view the value of f(x) to be unknown at each x apart from that relatively small subset of x values, say $X \triangleq \{x^{(1)}, \dots, x^{(n)}\}$, at which we choose to evaluate the simulator outputs to give $F \triangleq \{f(x^{(1)}), \dots, f(x^{(n)})\}$.
+For example, we might have partial historical records of pressure readings and oil and gas production for some of the wells.
+The function f is often complicated and high-dimensional, and can take several hours to evaluate for a single choice of input x, so that we must view the value of f(x) to be unknown at each x apart from that relatively small subset of x values, say $X \triangleq \{x^{(1)}, \ldots, x^{(n)}\}$ , at which we choose to evaluate the simulator outputs to give $F \triangleq \{f(x^{(1)}), \ldots, f(x^{(n)})\}$ .
 Taken together, $S \triangleq (F; X)$ is referred to as the ensemble of evaluations.

 There are various statistical questions associated with such an approach.
-In particular, what do the observation vector z and the ensemble S tell us about x^ , the 'correct' value of x for the physical system?
+In particular, what do the observation vector z and the ensemble S tell us about $x^$ , the 'correct' value of x for the physical system?
 This is often termed calibration.
 Further, what do the values $\{z, S\}$ tell us about the value of the system vector y?
 This is often termed system prediction.
-For example, for the reservoir problem we may want to learn about the geology of the reservoir, and forecast the future oil and gas production of the reservoir under various management schemes.
+For example, for the reservoir problem we may want to learn about the geology of the reservoir, and we will usually want to forecast the future oil and gas production of the reservoir under various management schemes.